 The answer is in the Lord’s remedy for the lost love in the Ephesian church.
 It is actually in three parts, remember, repent, and return.
 We will concern ourselves with the first segment of the following verse in this study, “Remember”.

-Remember, “Remember therefore from where you have fallen;” Revelation 2:5a.
+Remember, “Remember therefore from where you have fallen…” Revelation 2:5a.

 Many things in our past bear forgetting, but love and kindnesses should be remembered.